jialinzhang010/CalorieTracker/README.md

 {
   user: // a reference to a User object
   diet: // a reference to a diet object
-  name: "beef", // the user will not be able to enter texts.
+  info:  // a refernce to a foodInfo object. the user will not be able to enter texts.
 They will have a list to choose.
-  category: "meat",
-  quantity: 100,
+  quantity: 100
-  unit: "g"
 }
 ```